Sugru in Antarctica

 After one failed launch due to problems with air traffic, we got permission to launch after school on 19th of July.
 It went perfectly!

-After the balloon vanished into the cloud we turned to the computers.
+After the balloon vanished into the clouds we turned to the computers.
 The tracking was working and the ballon was following the predicted flightpath.
 After 60,000 ft we lost contact when the GPS signal failed.
 An hour later the payload was back within GPS range and falling like a rock!
 We're still not sure how well the parachute functioned - it fell fast from over 100,000 ft.

 We retrieved the payload from a wheat field completely undamaged, ate the 'space sweets' placed inside, and booted up the cameras and had a look the the photos.
 They came out beautifully!

 I'm still astonished that we achieved our goals with such a small budget using a 'spaceship' designed and built by school kids, most of whom are not even teenagers!"